 Biochemistry and Molecular Biology provides students with a comprehensive understanding of major human metabolic processes.
 They will also gain detailed understanding of innate and adaptive immunity whilst Pharmaceutical Formulation is concerned with formulation of pharmaceutical drug products.

-The final year of each of these degree programmes builds upon the knowledge gained and skills developed in the first two years, and provides further specialisation in key areas, allowing graduates to work successfully within the industrial sector.
+Level 3 The final year of each of these degree programmes builds upon the knowledge gained and skills developed in the first two years, and provides further specialisation in key areas, allowing graduates to work successfully within the industrial sector.

 Modules studied in the final year cover the following areas which include the design of large and small molecules, advanced delivery systems for these active ingredients, and their associated pharmaceutical analysis.
 Quality assurance and regulatory aspects of pharmaceutical manufacturing are studied by Pharmaceutical Sciences students.